The Earthly Paradise

 Morris uses a frame story concerning a group of medieval wanderers searching for a land of everlasting life.
 After much disillusionment they discover a surviving colony of Greeks with whom they exchange stories.
 The poem is divided into twelve sections, each section representing a month of the year and containing two tales told in verse, drawn largely from classical mythology or mediaeval legends, including the Icelandic sagas.

-All of Morris's subsequent books were published as "by the author of The Earthly Paradise".
+All Morris's subsequent books were published as "by the author of The Earthly Paradise".

 Story

 The prologue introduces a company of Norsemen who have fled the pestilence and set sail to seek the fabled Earthly Paradise "across the western sea where none grow old."
 Not having succeeded in their quest, they have returned "shrivelled, bent, and grey," after lengthy wanderings abroad, to a "nameless city in a distant sea" where the worship of the ancient Greek gods has not died out.
 In this hospitable city they spend the rest of their lives.
 Twice each month they participate in a feast at which a tale is told, alternately, by one of the city elders and one of the wanderers.
 The former tell tales on classical subjects, and the latter draw their tales from Norse and other medieval sources.
 Thus, of the twenty-four stories, twelve are Greek and classical and twelve are medieval or romantic.
 Each pair of stories corresponds with one of the twelve months, which follow the natural succession of the seasons.
 In this way, the first two tales are told in March, the second two in April, and so on.
 Thus the long poem is neatly partitioned into twelve books with interpolated prologues and epilogues in the form of lyrics about the progressive changes in nature.